Skip to content

 AyaNova backups made on a self hosted Perpetually licensed AyaNova are compatible with our Subscription hosted AyaNova service and vice-versa.

-If you are running AyaNova locally and lose your hardware in a disaster and have a backup available we can have you up and running quickly by restoring your data to our AyaNova subscription service platform which can is available on a low cost monthly basis.
+If you are running AyaNova locally and lose your hardware in a disaster and have a backup available we can have you up and running quickly by restoring your data to our AyaNova subscription service platform which is available on a low cost monthly basis.

 Your service business can be back up and running quickly from anywhere on the internet even if your office and server are still inaccessible due to disaster.